 - The Important Bird Area program, a science-based initiative that addresses the greatest threat to birds—habitat loss—through site-based, community-supported conservation;

-- Identification, analysis, and mapping of priority areas for conservation across America’s Arctic, emphasizing wildlife resources and hotspots in the Western Arctic and the Bering, Beaufort, and Chukchi seas;
+- Identification, analysis, and mapping of priority areas for conservation across America’s Arctic, emphasizing wildlife resources and hotspots in the National Petroleum Reserve-Alaska, the Bering Sea, and Arctic Ocean (Beaufort, and Chukchi seas);

 - The Conservation Assessment and Resource Synthesis of the Tongass National Forest to identify ecologically-critical watersheds in the coastal temperate rainforest of Southeast Alaska;